Ground effect (aerodynamics): VTOL aircraft

-Early VTOL experimental aircraft operated from open grids to channel away the engine exhaust and prevent thrust loss from HGI.
+VTOL experimental aircraft operated from open grids to channel away the engine exhaust and prevent thrust loss from HGI.

-The Bell X-14, built to research early VTOL technology, was unable to hover until suckdown effects were reduced by raising the aircraft with longer landing gear legs.
-It also had to operate from an elevated platform of perforated steel to reduce HGI.
-The Dassault Mirage IIIV VTOL research aircraft only ever operated vertically from a grid which allowed engine exhaust to be channeled away from the aircraft to avoid suckdown and HGI effects.
+The Bell X-14, built for early VTOL research, was unable to hover until suckdown effects were reduced by raising the aircraft with longer landing gear legs.
+It had to operate from an elevated platform of perforated steel to reduce HGI.
+The Dassault Mirage IIIV VTOL research aircraft only ever operated vertically from a grid that allowed engine exhaust to be channeled away from the aircraft to avoid suckdown and HGI effects.

 Ventral strakes retroactively fitted to the P.1127 improved flow and increased pressure under the belly in low altitude hovering.
 Gun pods fitted in the same position on the production Harrier GR.1/GR.3 and the AV-8A Harrier did the same thing.
-Further lift improvement devices (LIDS) were developed for the AV-8B and Harrier II.
+Further lift improvement devices (LIDS) were developed for AV-8B and Harrier II.
 To box in the belly region where the lift-enhancing fountains strike the aircraft, strakes were added to the underside of the gun pods and a hinged dam could be lowered to block the gap between the front ends of the strakes.
 This gave a 1200 lb lift gain.

 Lockheed Martin F-35 Lightning II weapons-bay inboard doors on the F-35B open to capture fountain flow created by the engine and fan lift jets and counter suckdown IGE.